-Russian hack was 'classic espionage’ with stealthy, targeted tactics
+Russian hack was ‘classic espionage’ with stealthy, targeted tactics

 Investigators found at least one tool that was apparently custom built, which it dubbed “Teardrop.”
 The hackers also took multiple subsequent steps to gradually unlock the secrets held in computer networks.
 To make it even harder, the hackers used IP addresses from the countries where the targeted systems resided, avoiding telltale communications with computers, for example, obviously located in Moscow.

-The FireEye blog did describe ways that network administrators might have detected — and might now still find — evidence of the Russian hacks.
+The FireEye blog described ways that network administrators might have detected — and might now still find — evidence of the Russian hacks.
 But it also made clear: This was online spying that put a premium on outwitting its targets for as long as possible.